Stock Shoujo Bullying Tactics

 - Later, Candy's friend Annie Brighton is also shunned and verbally abused not just because she is Candy's ally, but because she's an adopted child like her.

-- Tokyo Babylon gives us a girl named Hashimoto, who is totally ignored by her classmates when they're not treating her like shit.
+- Tokyo Babylon has a girl named Hashimoto, who is totally ignored by her classmates when they're not treating her like shit.
 We meet her when the class is organizing a trip; she sits alone, and when the teacher asks the other students if someone will join her, nobody wants to.

 Manga - Shonen